Kingman High School (Kingman, Arizona): History

 Kingman High School's history dates back to the beginning of Mohave County, Arizona.
 When the original school was built in 1917, it was named Mohave County Union High School or Mohave Union High School.
-It was built in Kingman on the site of an old pioneer cemetery.
 In later years it became known as Kingman High School.

 In 1936, a gymnasium was built on the Kingman High School campus.
 The WPA-funded project included a lamella roof, rare for Arizona and unique to Kingman.
 It was listed on the National Register of Historic Places in 1986.

 By 1990 the campus became overcrowded due to the growth of residents who came to the area to work in the casino industry.
 In 1993 a new high school outside of the Kingman city limits was built, known as Kingman High School North; it was the campus for the sophomores, juniors, and seniors.
 Freshmen attended the old school, Kingman High South.

 In 2006, all high school students began to attend the North campus (by now known as simply Kingman High School).
 The campus was reused as a middle school (White Cliffs) and is currently Lee Williams High School (9th and 10th grade only for 2013–2014).
 The historic gymnasium remains on the old campus and was not affected by the conversion.